 30 June 2020–Adding relatively inexpensive magnetometers to seismic stations across Alaska could help track geomagnetic storms as well as improve the performance of the seismometers, researchers report in the Bulletin of the Seismological Society of America.
+The paper is one of several included in an upcoming SRL focus section about EarthScope in Alaska and Canada.

 As solar winds—plasma ejected from the Sun—interact with the Earth’s magnetic field at the poles, they create fluctuations in the magnetic field.
 These space weather “storms” can affect electrical grids and GPS systems, among other impacts.